Multiple Sclerosis, Secondary Progressive Clinical Trials

 Frequently Asked Questions

-To join a clinical trial for Multiple Sclerosis, review the eligibility criteria on the trial detail pages, then talk to your doctor about whether a trial is right for you.
+To join a clinical trial for Multiple Sclerosis, Secondary Progressive, review the eligibility criteria on the trial detail pages, then talk to your doctor about whether a trial is right for you.
 Your doctor can help you evaluate the potential benefits and risks.

 Phase 3 trials are large-scale studies that test whether a treatment is effective and monitor side effects.
-There are 0 Phase 3 trials for Multiple Sclerosis, representing treatments closest to potential FDA approval.
+There are 0 Phase 3 trials for Multiple Sclerosis, Secondary Progressive, representing treatments closest to potential FDA approval.

 Clinical trials follow strict safety protocols overseen by Institutional Review Boards (IRBs) and the FDA.
 Participants are monitored closely and can withdraw at any time.
 Always discuss risks and benefits with your healthcare provider before enrolling.